 Over forty representatives from designated non-financial businesses and professions (DNFBPs) and government ministries attended a three-day training on regulatory standards for reporting entities facilitated by the Global Center and the Ethiopian Financial Intelligence Center.
 Participants included representatives from the Federal Ethics and Anti-Corruption Commission, Revenues and Customs Authority, Ministry of Transport, Ethiopian Professional Association of Accounts and Auditors, Ethiopia Commodity Exchange, and Postal Service, as well as representatives of the construction, legal, real estate, mining and automobile sectors among others.

 Over the course of the three days, participants discussed the scope and impact of money laundering and terrorist financing in Ethiopia and the broader international community, the role of the DNFBPs in countering these crimes, and areas for enhanced sector cooperation with regulators.
-Presentations included information regarding the international standards and conventions, the role of the Financial Intelligence Center, and the compliance and reporting requirements specific to DNFBPs.
 This training is part of a technical assistance program, supported by the Government of Denmark, delivered through the Global Center’s project “Strengthening Anti-Money Laundering and Countering the Financing of Terrorism Capacities in Ethiopia.”